 Center for Youth Ministry Training equips youth ministers and communities of faith to develop innovative, effective, theologically informed ministries so youth may experience the love and grace of Jesus Christ.
 CYMT offers a Graduate Residency in Youth Ministry through its partnership with Austin Presbyterian Theological Seminary for students to earn a Master of Arts in Youth Ministry.
 CYMT is also home to two Lilly Endowment Strengthening Congregation Ministries with Youth Initiative programs, the Youth Ministry Innovation Lab and Theology Together.

 In 2005, a task force was created with members from Brentwood United Methodist Church and First Presbyterian Church (Nashville) with the intention of exploring the possibilities of starting a youth ministry training program.
-Both churches invested $25,000 to launch the program and empower the organization to raise the long-term support.
 In 2006, with the approval of both the First Presbyterian Session and the Brentwood United Methodist Church Council, the Center for Youth Ministry Training was born.